rodaine/rodaine.github.io/_drafts/style-guide.md

 The `h1` tag is used by the site title, and the `h2` is reserved for the article title.
 While it might be an arbitrary rule with <abbr>HTML5</abbr>, an article should still maintain the header hierarchy and **only contain `h3` and smaller headers.** The headers must follow the page hierarchy, cannot skip (eg, an `h4` before an "opening" `h3`) and should not be consecutive without some body content in-between.

 The title of a post should capture the main content of the entire article.
-It is what shows up in the SERP, the title of the html page, in social cards and embeds
+It is what shows up in the SERP, the title of the HTML page, in social cards and embeds.